parthamittra/partha-laravel-assignment/README.md

 - Write a unit test on at least one method in the project
   - I'm deliberatly keeping this requirement vague to give you freedom to decide what to test and how
 - Update this README file with any installation instructions needed so we can clone and run your code
-- Commit your feature branch back to this repository
+- Create a Github Pull Request against this repo with your changes

 ## What we're looking for